Purpose of the Financial Declaration

 Annual inflationary increases to fees and likely living costs

-On your Financial Declaration form, University fees, college fees and living costs for future years are calculated using the most recently available rates and include an estimated inflationary increase year-on-year.
+On your Financial Declaration form, course fees and living costs for future years are calculated using the most recently available rates and include an estimated inflationary increase year-on-year.
 Increases to both fees and living costs should be expected annually.
 For details, please see our guidance on likely increases to fees and charges.

 If your source(s) of financial support are not in GB pounds (£), your financial planning should allow for variations in the currency exchange rate.